jimz011/homekit-infused/readme.md

 Coming Soon!

 #### Disclaimer
 This project is a pretty heavy setup, I don't and never will recommend this to be used on any version of a Raspberry Pi.
 It will work, however your experiences may vary.
 To get the best out of this setup I will recommend to use at least a dual core i3 with a minimum of 4GB of RAM.
-I will recommend 6GB of RAM or more to get the best performance and be able to expand your setup without worrying about RAM.
+I will recommend an i5 and 6GB of RAM or more to get the best performance and be able to expand your setup without worrying about RAM.
+I'd personally advise to use Home Assistant and not Home Assistant Core, simply because it is more userfriendly.

+To answer a much asked question, this is my current used hardware/software.
+- CPU: i5 4690 3,6 GHz
+- RAM: 32GB DDR3 1600MHz
+- MOTHERBOARD: Gigabyte h97m-d3h
+- DISKS: A bunch of SSD's and HDD's
+- SOFTWARE: ESXI (4 cores and 8GB assigned to the Home Assistant VM)
+- VM-TYPE: HassOS VMDK

 ### Questions and Support